Treating Schizophrenia’s Goal to Eliminate Schizophrenia

 There’s an almost unique “go-to” drug for schizophrenia.
 Only a few special doctors are permitted to prescribe it.
 It might set your mind right when nothing else works.
 It’s clozapine.
 The old trade name was Clozaril®.
 Many experts think it works better than any other drug for the “positive” symptoms of schizophrenia.
 Sadly, nothing is perfect.
 Clozapine has one rare but really bad side effect that needs to be caught early or it could kill you.
 So, before a doctor will give it to you he/she needs to do blood tests to look at your white blood cell count.
 Then, as you’re taking it, you’ll need to have more blood tests now and then to make sure you’re still okay.
 (If you’re one of our paid subscribers, see our specific page on Clozapine.)

 For some of us, life can be hard.
 For most people schizophrenia is hard.
 And one of the hard parts is finding that best medication for you.
 But some people do “get lucky” and find the right medicine on the first or second try.

 Those Who Work the Hardest Win the Biggest

-List of Medicines
+List of Medications

 Treating the Negative Symptoms of Schizophrenia

-Medicines for Negative Symptoms
+Medications for the Negative Symptoms of Schizophrenia

-You Probably Need More Than Medications
+You Will Definitely Need More Than Just Medications

 Cognitive (Thinking) Symptoms